 - 1. Identify the specifications and configurations of computer hardware. - 2.
-Identify the role of an operating system - 3.
-Use the Internet to find information and determine its credibility - 4.
-Use word processing software to create, edit and produce professional documents. - 5.
-Create spreadsheets and charts for problem-solving - 6.
-Utilize a database - 7.
-Use presentation software to create, edit, and produce professional presentations. - 8.
-Utilize the integration between different application software and technology. - 9.
-Identify the ethical and social standards of conduct regarding the use of information and technology. - 10.
+Use the Internet to find information and determine its credibility - 3.
+Use word processing software to create, edit and produce professional documents. - 4.
+Create spreadsheets and charts for problem-solving - 5.
+Utilize a database - 6.
+Use presentation software to create, edit, and produce professional presentations. - 7.
+Utilize the integration between different application software and technology. - 8.
+Identify the ethical and social standards of conduct regarding the use of information and technology. - 9.
 Identify security threats and solutions.